 Blaz’n Grill Works is one of the most popular pellet grill makers out there.
 Most USA-based BBQ lovers who own it have overall good things to say about the Grand Slam from the Blaz’n brand.
 A few owners were not able to get it to smoke, but that doesn’t seem like a common theme with most home grill cooks.

 One drawback of this model is that while its pellet hopper is huge, dumping out pellets is a process, unlike with other grills that allow you to change pellets quickly.
 Additionally, most grill owners say they can only reach a temperature of 450 F, which is lower than what you would need if you want to broil something.
 These are relatively minor drawbacks, though.

 Who We Recommend These Grills For:

 The Grand Slam from Blaz’n Works is a good choice for lovers of BBQ that are looking to dive into making it themselves.
 Despite its relatively minimal investment, the durable build of this grill will last at least five years of heavy cooking if properly maintained, even if covered and left outside in the winter.
 While the other grills on this list offer more features, a longer smoke time, and a larger capacity, the Grand Slam is no slouch.
-All in all, this is certainly one of the best pellet grills made in USA.
-Although it’s cheaper than a lot of the other products out there it still has great performance and some great features for a grill at this price point.
+All in all, this is certainly one of the best pellet grills made in the USA.
+Although it’s cheaper than a lot of the other products out there, it still has great performance and some great features for a grill at this price point.